ssp21/ssp21-spec/ssp21.md

 Certain systems may exchange sensitive information and require session confidentiality.
 SSP21 shall use a security suite specification and encodings that allow for encrypted sessions in the future.
 The session key exchange mechanism shall support forward secrecy.

-2.10 Outstations can be retrofitted with a bump in the wire
+2.10 Supports bump in the wire retrofits
 ------------------------------------------------------------

 The outstation implementations of the protocol shall be capable of being deployed as a bump in the wire (BitW) or integrated onto endpoints as a bump in the stack (BitS).
 BitS integration is preferred, but it is understood that BitW implementations are necessary to retrofit legacy components during transitions.